-10 Photos of Adorable Puppies at the American Kennel Club
+10 Photos of Adorable Puppies at the AKC

 This morning, in the world's most adorable press conference, the American Kennel Club announced that, for the 23rd year in a row, the Labrador Retriever is America's most popular pup—the longest reign in AKC history.
 (The Poodle has the second longest run at the top, with 22 years.)
 The AKC brought the top five breeds to their offices in Manhattan for a meet and greet; we were there to partake in the photo opps and cuddles.
 Here's what we learned.